sdr-enthusiasts/docker-planefence/ATTRIBUTION.md

   This effort is led by @sportsbadger, who can be found at https://github.com/Sportsbadger

 - ICAO to Tail data is contributed by Mictronic, who appears to be distributing this data under the GNU General Public License, version 3.
 See https://github.com/Mictronics/readsb-protobuf/blob/dev/webapp/src/db/README and https://www.mictronics.de/aircraft-database/export.php

+- Shane S (@Shorty) of http://plane.watch who selflessly helped providing a hosted virtual machine to run our web lookups

 - Last, this Planefence package itself is available under the GNU General Public License, version 3.
 If this license doesn't work for you, feel free to reach out to kx1t@amsat.org to see if we can mutually agree on a license structure that better suits your needs.
 In any case, since this project was written by a non-professional hobbyist programmer, under no circumstances will we waive the Disclaimer of Warranty and the Limitation of Liability set forth in the license terms.